chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Assigning Ingested Resources to Projects

-While resources created within Automate can be directly assigned to a project, ingested resources, including Compliance reports, events, and nodes, are created outside of Automate and therefore must be assigned to projects a different way.
+While Automate's local teams and tokens can be directly assigned to a project, ingested resources are created outside of Automate and therefore must be assigned to projects a different way.

 Project rules are used to associate ingested resources with projects within Automate.
 A project rule contains conditions that determine if an ingested resource should be moved into the rule's project.
 Each condition contains an attribute, operator, and value.
 See [Project Rules]({{< relref "iam-v2-api-reference.md#project-rules" >}}) for details on how to manage project rules.